suzukimain/Stable-Diffusion-Webui-Civitai-Helper/README.md

 ## Settings
-While many options are provided in the Civitai Helper's extension tab, a dedicated settings section can be found in WebUI's Setting's tab.
-Here you will find a variety of options that are either not available in the Civitai Helper tab or that can be set here so that they do not reset when you reload the page.
+While many options are provided in the Helper tab, a dedicated settings section can be found in WebUI's Setting's tab.
+Here you will find a variety of options that are either not available in the Helper tab or that can be set here so that they do not reset when you reload the page.
 For example, you can hide buttons added by the extension that you do not use, enable always showing buttons to make functionality more touch-screen friendly, or choose to download the highest resolution versions of preview images available.

 The next couple sections explain some of the more advanced option.